-Covering Bristol, Bath and the South West, Pinpoint Mapping can supply 3D Point Cloud Survey services to both existing clients and new customers who prefer to create their own two dimensional plans and three-dimensional models of scanned geometries within the built environment.
+Covering Bristol, Bath and the South West, Pinpoint Mapping can supply 3D Point Cloud Surveys to both existing and new clients who prefer to create their own two dimensional plans and three-dimensional models of scanned buildings and landscapes within the built environment.

-We ourselves use a range of non-invasive laser scanning devices on land surveys and measured building surveys.
-This laser scanned three-dimensional data can subsequently be fully combined into one three dimensional point cloud and then delivered quickly onto the client for them to insert into their own projects.
-We safely capture millions of point cloud data at millimetre accuracy and then create commissioned in-house 3D building information modeling (bim) and drawings.
+We use a range of non-invasive laser scanning devices on land surveys and measured building surveys.
+Laser scanned three-dimensional data can be fully combined into one three dimensional point cloud and then delivered quickly onto the client for them to insert into their own projects.
+We safely capture millions of point cloud data at millimetre accuracy and then create commissioned 3D building information models (also referred to as BIM) and 2D CAD drawings.

 3D Laser Scanning Technology

 The applications of 3D scanning are unlimited.
 For instance, the technology is deployed into civil engineering, architecture, land surveying and heritage building preservation.
 When it comes to surveying existing buildings, point clouds are now accepted as the industry norm due to the high degree of precision and accuracy in the point cloud dataset acquired by 3D laser scanning.